 The external system (such as BMC Helix ITSM, Atrium Orchestrator, or Active Directory) must be configured to return a message packaged in the same name as the Signal Parameter expected by the Receive Task.

 Indicates a type of a subprocess that describes a detailed sequence of actions in a workflow.
 This subprocess cannot be called from multiple processes, and belongs only to the included process.
 It is used to hide or show additional levels of process details.

-When collapsed, the Sub-Process element is indicated by a plus sign against the bottom line of the rectangle.
-When expanded, the rounded rectangle expands to show all workflow actions and sequence flows.
+When the Sub-Process element is collapsed, a plus sign appears against the bottom line of the rectangle.
+When the Sub-Process element is expanded, the rounded rectangle expands to show all workflow actions and sequence flows.

 |Embedding sub-process workflows|

 Branches the sequence flow to execute multiple activities concurrently.